Palaemon affinis

-Palaemon affinis is a species of shrimp of the family Palaemonidae.
-Early authors used the name Palaemon affinis for specimens now known to belong to a variety of species, but P. affinis is now known to be endemic to the waters of New Zealand.
+Palaemon affinis, also known as the tide-pool shrimp or glass shrimp, is a species of shrimp of the family Palaemonidae.
+It is endemic to the waters of New Zealand.

 Taxonomy

 Palaemon affinis was first described in 1837 by Henri Milne-Edwards as Palaemon affinis and Palaemon quoianus.
 In 1876, P. affinis was placed in the Leander subgenus (which is a subgenus of Palaemon).
 In 1954, P. affinis was moved to the Palaemon subgenus and P. quoianus was recognized as a synonym for P. affinis.
+Early authors used the name Palaemon affinis for specimens now considered to belong to a variety of other species.